sachnaror/auth_project/README.md

-#this was created to connect and fed users and passwords from django rest framework https://github.com/sachnaror/Auth-App-Next.js-User-Login-via-DRF-API
+#This DRF API was created to connect and fed users and passwords on  https://github.com/sachnaror/Auth-App-Next.js-User-Login-via-DRF-API